ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 1. Navigate to your cluster from the [cluster list](https://{DomainName}/kubernetes/clusters) and click on the **Access** tab under the cluster name.
 1. Under **After your cluster provisions, gain access** section, follow instructions to log into your cluster on a terminal.
-1. Rrun the below command to see all the namespaces in your cluster:
+1. Run the below command to see all the namespaces in your cluster:
    ```sh
    kubectl get namespaces
    ```